Carol Burnett special DVD

 Every TV show that was dropped by the networks in the '60s had millions of faithful viewers, but no one had ever organized those fans before.
 In 1972, the first major Star Trek convention was held in New York City with Roddenberry and Majel Barrett (Nurse Chappell on Star Trek and Roddenberry's wife) as special guests.
 Organizers expected six hundred attendees, instead three thousand 'trekkies' showed up to worship the "Great Bird of the Galaxy."

 The LA Times soon dubbed Star Trek "the show that won't die," beginning a slow and quiet resurrection.
-Roddenberry started a mail-order firm called Lincoln Enterprises to provide hungry fanatics with Star Trek prop and costume recreations, script reproductions, keychains and Tribbles.
+Roddenberry started a mail-order firm called Lincoln Enterprises to provide hungry fanatics with Star Trek prop and costume recreations, script reproductions, keychains and white furry Tribbles.

 NBC floated the idea of a Star Trek TV-movie in 1972, but it would be 1973 before Roddenberry got busy on his own projects again.